 Combine all of this with an incredible food scene and charming architecture and you can certainly see a little bit of the “City of Lights” in the nation’s capital.

-2. Leavenworth, Washington is One of the Most European Cities in America
+2. Leavenworth, Washington is One of the Most European Cities in the United States of America

 If you are more in the mood for scenic mountain views, drinking a liter of beer at a biergarten, or enjoying the charm of adorable Bavarian chalets then it is time you visited Leavenworth in Washington!